tvdboom/ATOM/README.md

 * **PCA**: Principal component analysis class (if used), from scikit-learn [PCA](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html).
 * **RFS**: Recursive feature selector class (if used), from scikit-learn [SelectFromModel](https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.SelectFromModel.html).
 * **errors**: Dictionary of the encountered exceptions (if any) while fitting the models.
-* **results**: Dataframe of the cross-validation's results per model.
+* **results**: Dataframe (or array of dataframes if successive_halving=True) of the cross-validation's results.

 ### The models chosen become subclasses of the ATOM class after calling the fit method.
 They can be called upon for  handy plot functions and attributes (case unsensitive).
+If successive_halving=True, the model subclass corresponds to the last fitted model.

 Subclass methods (plots)
 -----------------------------